substack/hyperstream/readme.markdown

 ```

 In this case `_map` locates the sub-template by searching within the tag
 having ID `"b"` and getting the first block of HTML having the class `"row"`.
-For each row of the data
+The sub-template is duplicated For each member of the data array and the
-array the sub-template is duplicated and the content of the class selectors matching the data
+content of the class selectors matching the data parameter names is replaced
-parameter names is replaced with the corresponding data.
+with the corresponding data.

+Rather than replace the existing sub-template data you can add additional data before or
+after the data already in the template stream using these properties:

+* _mapappend
+* _mapprepend

+Using one of these properties will use the designated sub-template as model
+but not overwrite it, simply include more data in the output stream.

 ## hs.select(), hs.update(), hs.replace(), hs.remove()